Frequently Asked Questions

 How will computer science classes help my child?

 Computer science teaches core skills in reasoning, problem solving, and logical thought that benefit students in other subject areas and career areas.
 Computer literacy is also important in many fields outside of computer science.
 Research shows that students who have early computer science education score better on standardized math exams.

 How does the CS Recitations curriculum compare to what is offered in the public schools?

 Computer science offerings vary by school, but unfortunately many schools find that there is little room in the school day to add more comprehensive computer science offerings, especially prior to high school.
 CS Recitations offers classes that may not be available to your child in school and/or flexibility to fit other electives in at school or manage schedule constraints by taking computer science outside of the regular school day.
 CS Recitations emphasizes computer science and algorithmic thinking as core skills developed through a carefully planned, age-appropriate, comprehensive curriculum.

 Cancellations will result in a pro-rated refund of unused tuition based on the cancellation date.
 Registration fees are non-refundable.

 Parents and students have access to their CS Recitations work remotely using any internet connection.
 We encourage parents to ask their children what they are working on.
-We also welcome communication with parents and the Principal's door is always open!
+We also welcome communication with parents and the Principal’s door is always open!
 We recognize that students, especially our older students, have many academic commitments and we therefore give reasonably short homework assignments, depending upon the class, consisting of finishing up a class exercise.
-A few of the more advanced classes may include more significant homework, including our recitation for MIT's edX Python class.
+A few of the more advanced classes may include more significant homework.